Large-Scale Training Data Attribution for Music Generative Models via Unlearning: Introduction

-TDA can be approached under two scenarios, depending on the level of access to the generative model.
-In the black-box scenario, where the model is inaccessible, attribution is typically performed by computing similarity between generated outputs and training data using external feature encoders~\cite{barnett2024exploring, batlle2024towards}.
-While practical, it relies entirely on each encoder’s perspective, which does not necessarily align with the generative model's perspective or its inner workings.
-In contrast, the white-box scenario assumes access to the model’s parameters, enabling attribution methods that directly reflect the model’s internal behavior.
-An intuitive approach in this setting is based on counterfactual reasoning~\cite{koh2017understanding}, rooted on the question of how the model's prediction would change if a particular training data point was removed.
+TDA can be approached in two scenarios based on model access.
+In the black-box scenario, where the model is inaccessible, corroborative (similarity-based) attribution is typically performed by computing similarity between generated outputs and training data using external feature encoders~\cite{barnett2024exploring, batlle2024towards}.
+While practical, it relies entirely on each encoder's perspective, which does not necessarily align with the generative model's perspective or its inner workings.
+In contrast, the white-box scenario assumes access to the model's parameters, enabling attribution methods that directly reflect the model's internal behavior.
+An intuitive approach in this setting is based on counterfactual reasoning~\cite{koh2017understanding}, asking how the model's prediction would change if a particular training data point was removed.
 The straightforward solution then to measure the influence of a training data point $\mathbf{x}_i$ is to retrain the whole model without $\mathbf{x}_i$ (leave-one-out retraining).
 However, this method is computationally unfeasible for large-scale datasets.
-Instead of retraining, \citet{koh2017understanding} and \citet{park2023trak} approximate the change in loss using the influence function~\cite{hampel1974influence}, and \citet{mlodozeniec2025influence} and \citet{lin2025diffusion} extend this idea to diffusion models.
+Instead of retraining, \citet{koh2017understanding} and \citet{park2023trak} approximate the change in loss using the influence function~\cite{hampel1974influence}.
+To our knowledge, \citet{deng2023computational} is the first work in music generation that explored influence function-based TDA methods, proposing an algorithmic solution to estimate the impact of individual training data items on the generated music.
+They applied these methods to a Music Transformer \cite{huang2018music} trained on the MAESTRO dataset \cite{hawthorne2018enabling}, which contains about 200 hours of virtuosic piano performances.
+The same experimental setup was adopted by \cite{deng2024efficient} to further explore ensemble-based TDA approaches.